alexander-jones/NCV/README.md

     * Download the libssh 0.5.0 archive from [here](http://www.libssh.org/files/0.5/), extract it, and navigate to the directory containing the extracted directory with a terminal.
-    * Enter `sudo apt-get install libxmu-dev libxu-dev` into the terminal to download libssh's dependencies.
+    * Enter `sudo apt-get install libssl-dev libXmu-dev libXu-dev` into the terminal to download libssh's dependencies.
     * Enter `mkdir build`  into the terminal to create a build directory (libssh requires an out of source build.
     * Enter `cd build` into the terminal.
     * Enter `cmake  ../<EXTRACTED_DIR>` into the terminal  (where <EXTRACTED_DIR> is the directory of the extracted archive) to configure the installation & generate makefiles.
     * Enter `make`  into the terminal to build libssh and then `sudo make install`to install libssh into your system path.

+* ** After installation of dependencies:**
+    * Enter `sudo ldconfig` into the terminal to reconfigure dynamic linker run-time bindings.
+    * Enter `sudo updatedb` into the terminal to update the slocate database.

 <a name="windowsDependencies"/>
 #### On Windows 7: